jseale/autocomplete/README.md

 The challenge writeup is found in: <br/>
 ```
-asapp_autocomplete/documents
+asapp_autocomplete/docs
 ```

-To view the challenge writeup, cd to `documents`, issue the following, and view `writeup.ipynb` in your browser. <br />
+To view the challenge writeup, cd to `docs`, issue the following, and view `writeup.ipynb` in your browser. <br />
 ```
 jupyter notebook